Variable selection and basis learning for ordinal classification: The choice of ordinal weights

 \section{The choice of ordinal weights}

-The ordinal weight $w_j$ measures order concordance between the $N $ sample of the $ j $th variable $ \mathbf{X}_j $ and $ \mathbf{Y} $.
-We briefly review two natural choices for ordinal weights, stemming from rank correlations and monotone trend tests, and reveal their drawbacks.
-We then propose a two-step composite procedure of computing ordinal weights, and show that our proposal provides the largest empirical gap between weights in $ J_{ord} $ from those in $ J_{ord}^c $, and are also guaranteed to identify $ J_{ord} $ asymptotically.
+The ordinal weight $w_j$ measures order-concordance between the $N $ sample of the $ j $th variable $ \mathbf{X}_j $ and $ \mathbf{Y} $.
+We briefly review two natural choices for ordinal weights, stemming from rank correlations and monotone trend tests, respectively, and reveal their drawbacks.
+We then propose a two-step composite procedure of computing ordinal weights and show that our proposal provides the largest empirical gap between weights in $ J_{ord} $ from those in $ J_{ord}^c $ and is also guaranteed to identify $ J_{ord} $ asymptotically.